MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-migrate-from-dataflow-gen1.md

 By utilizing a common platform, the workflow is streamlined, which results in enhanced collaboration between the business and IT.
 Organizations are therefore empowered to scale their data solutions to enterprise levels, ensuring high performance, flexibility, and efficiency in managing vast volumes of data.

-### Fabric capacities
+### Fabric capacity

-Thanks to its distributed architecture, [Fabric capacities](../enterprise/licenses.md#capacity) are less sensitive to overall load, temporal spikes, and high concurrency than Power BI Premium capacities.
+Thanks to its distributed architecture, [Fabric capacity](../enterprise/licenses.md#capacity) is less sensitive to overall load, temporal spikes, and high concurrency.
 By consolidating capacities to larger Fabric capacity SKUs, customers can achieve increased performance and throughput.

 ## Feature comparison